pnlong/cse15l-lab-reports/lab-report-2.md

 ## Part 1: Web Server

 Here, I write a web server called `ChatServer` that keeps track of a single string, which gets added to by incoming requests.
-Note that my code is located in the GitHub [wavelet](https://github.com/ucsd-cse15l-f23/wavelet) repository, which allows me to make use of Java classes such as `Server` and `URLHandler`.
+Note that I assume that my code is located in the GitHub [wavelet](https://github.com/ucsd-cse15l-f23/wavelet) repository, which allows me to make use of Java classes such as `Server` and `URLHandler`.

 First, I make some imports.